 32. Leave the kids at home

-This should go without saying but if you’re buying groceries on a budget, don’t shop with your kids.
+If you’re trying to buy groceries on a budget, don’t shop with your kids.

 They can and will add all kinds of things to your cart that you hadn’t planned on buying.
-Not to mention, they can add time to your trip if you’re having to keep a watchful eye on littles while checking off the items on your list.
+Not to mention, they can add time to your trip if you’re having to keep a watchful eye on little ones while checking off the items on your list.